Cash in Coins For Free

 Kroger: Certain Kroger grocery stores have coin-counting machines.
 You can convert your coins into cash or choose a gift card from Kroger or other retailers.

 Coinstar: Coinstar is a popular coin-counting machine found in various grocery stores, such as Safeway, Albertsons, and Publix.
 They offer coin-to-cash and coin-to-gift card options.
-Keep in mind that Coinstar deducts a fee if you choose the cash option, but you can avoid the fee by opting for a gift card.
+Keep in mind that Coinstar deducts a fee if you choose the cash option (typically around 11.9%), but you can avoid the fee by opting for a gift card.

 TD Bank Penny Arcade: If you have a TD Bank branch near you, check if they have a Penny Arcade machine.
 These machines count your coins for free, and if you have a TD Bank account, you can deposit the money directly into your account.